WayneIV/KratorOS/README.md

 make -C krator-os docker    # build Docker image
 ```

-The `krator-os` directory contains the build scripts, configuration and
+The `krator-os` directory contains the build scripts and system resources.
-assistant source code.
+Python modules for the assistant now live under the top-level `krator/`
+package which is split into `core` and `agents` submodules.